SQream/sqream_docs/reference/sql/sql_statements/index.rst

      - Usage
    * - :ref:`copy_to`
      - Export a select query or entire table to CSV files
+   * - :ref:`insert`
+     - Inserts rows into a table
    * - :ref:`select`
      - Select rows and column from a table
+   * - :ref:`update`
+     - Modify the value of certain columns in existing rows without creating a table
    * - :ref:`values`
      - Return rows containing literal values